 In July 2019, the Churchill Community Foundation, in partnership with the Potomac Conservancy, won a Maryland Department of Natural Resources Chesapeake & Atlantic Coastal Bays Trust Fund Nonpoint Source Pollution Reduction grant.
 Since then the Board has worked with CPJ to receive the appropriate permits.
 In January 2020, Bourn Engineering was hired to do the construction work.

 The project permits were approved in August 2020 and stream restoration work started in September 2020.
 The project is expected to last about 5 months (dependent on the weather) with the replanting of trees and shrubs at the appropriate time in Spring 2021.
 The work will include improvement of the stream banks, rechannneling the stream where necessary, building pools to slow down the flow, channeling outflows along one side of the stream valley so that the water enters the stream at one location, and various other improvements.
+Paving paid for by the Churchill East Village HOA will happen in the Fall of 2021.
 FINAL CONSTRUCTION PLAN